LopezMarioAlberto/englishDictionary/README.md

-# englishDictionary
+"""
-Django app that returns meaning, synonyms and antonyms of a given word
+Django App that searchs the meaning, synonyms, antonyms from a given word
+"""